georgemandis/turboencabulator/README.md

 ## How to Use

-Initialize it in your script like so:
+Initialize it in your script like so (ESM modules):

 ```js
 import turboencabulator from "turboencabulator";
 ```

-Or like so:
+Or like so (CommonJS):

 ```js
 require("turboencabulator")